 - Less likely to be overweight 30 years later.

 This ties in with other research on the topic of self-control, which shows that self-control during childhood predicts factors such as financial status, physical health, substance dependence, and criminal offending outcomes at a later age.
 Furthermore, such research shows that this remains the case even when accounting for background factors, such as intelligence and social class, though these factors do play an important role in the children’s development over time.

 How to improve your self-control

-The original study on the topic discovered that several factors affected the kids’ ability to resist the temptation to eat the candy early:
+The original study on the topic showed that several factors affected the kids’ ability to delay gratification:

-- Children waited longer when they distracted themselves from the reward, by playing with a toy, or even by just thinking about playing with one were able to delay gratification for longer.
+- Children who were told to distract themselves by playing with a toy or by just thinking about playing with one were able to delay gratification for longer.